TheLazzziest/mgpln/README.md

+# Megaplan form generator
-# Wordpress plugin for generating forms for to send a form data to CRM Megaplan using its REST api
+Wordpress plugin for generating forms for to send a form data to CRM Megaplan using its REST api